godsentsalvaloza/Portal-Expo-25/source/post/researches/assessing-the-effectiveness-of-sim-app-with-interactive-room-maps-for-the-teachers-of-sti-college-marikina-05-14.md

 ---
-research_title: ASSESSING THE EFFECTIVENESS OF SIM APP WITH INTERACTIVE ROOM MAPS FOR THE TEACHERS OF STI COLLEGE MARIKINA
+research_title: Assessing the Effectiveness of SIM APP With Interactive Room Maps For the Teachers of STI College Marikina
 research_abstract: This study evaluates the effectiveness of the STI Integrated Map (SIM) application in assisting teachers at STI College Marikina with classroom navigation and scheduling.
 It aims to address scheduling conflicts